bb-io/DeepL/README.md

 ## Connecting

-1. Navigate to apps and search for DeepL.
-If you cannot find DeepL then click _Add App_ in the top right corner, select DeepL and add the app to your Blackbird environment.
+1. Navigate to Apps, and identify the DeepL app.
+You can use search to find it.
 2. Click _Add Connection_.
 3. Name your connection for future reference e.g. 'My DeepL connection'.
 4. Fill in the API key to your DeepL account.
-7. Click _Connect_.
+5. Click _Connect_.

 ![DeepLBlackbirdConnection](image/README/DeepLBlackbirdConnection.png)